 Weighing the pros and cons

 Typically, for people who do not pass preferred underwriting guidelines for individual coverage, group life insurance is an attractive option.
 Purchasing additional coverage—beyond what is provided as an employee benefit at group rates—will help these individuals meet their full life insurance need.
-But that may require an individual medical exam, which may prohibit coverage at a potentially favorable group rate.
+However that may require an individual medical exam, which may prohibit coverage at a potentially favorable group rate will.